ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/permalinks-in-squarespace.md

 # Backstory

 If all I wrote on this site consisted of completely original thoughts and content, Squarespace would be doing pretty right by me.
-However, I am a big [Daring Fireball](daringfireball.net) fan.
-One of my favorite parts of following Daring Fireball is the "[Linked List](http://daringfireball.net/archive/)" posts.
+However, I am a big Daring Fireball fan.
+One of my favorite parts of following Daring Fireball is the "[Linked List][daringfireball]" posts.
 While I enjoy John Gruber's longform content, his Linked List entires are much more frequent, and thus offer up a greater understanding of who John Gruber is as a person and a writer.
 That's interesting stuff.
 And so naturally, I wanted to do the same thing on my site.

 # What's Right Is Right